Viasat vs. Xfinity Internet plan comparison

 Viasat (formerly also Exede internet) can’t keep up with cable or fiber, but it’s a relatively fast and widely available choice for satellite internet.
-Viasat offers more speed and data than HughesNet, but you should also consider Starlink if it's available in your area.
+Viasat offers more speed and data than HughesNet, but can't match Starlink for upload speed and latency.

 Xfinity is a fantastic provider overall.
 It offers fast speeds, reliable service, and reasonable prices.
 Some plans still require contracts, and others still have data limits.
 Watch out for Xfinity’s hidden fees and spotty customer service record, but it may not be as bad as it once was.